stripe/stripe-java/README.md

 Testing
 =======

 You must have Maven installed.
+To run the tests:

+    mvn test

-To run the tests, simply run `mvn test`.
-You can run particular tests by passing `-D test=Class#method` -- for example, `-D test=StripeTest#testPlanCreate`.
+You can run particular tests by passing `-D test=Class#method`.
+For example:

+    mvn test -D test=StripeTest#testPlanCreate